|

 Stubai glacier is also not far from Munich.

-For a good start of the season, Keiko (my ski coach) took me to a ski
+For a good start of the season, Keiko (my ski coach)

 training in early November. |